NVIDIA/deepops/README.md

 > If you did a non-recursive clone, you can later run `git submodule update --init --recursive`
 > to pull down submodules

-The `config/` directory is ignored by git, so a new git repository can be created in this directory to track local changes:
+The `config/` directory is ignored by the deepops git repo.
+Create a seperate git repo to track local configuration changes.

 ```sh
 cd config/